mrdipeshashah/GOAT-INDEX-Modern-Era-Test-Batsmen/README.md

 ### 6. Longevity & Volume (5.0 Pts)
 * **Formula:** `(Total_Runs / 15921) * 5.0`
 * **Goal:** A "marathon" reward for maintaining elite standards over a long career.

 ---

+## THE MODELS PHILOSOPHY - IMPACT OVER ACCUMULATION

+Most analysis on players will value longetivity, the model created focuses on the contributuon and the impact created

+---